Best Trees for Windy Areas

 Pear trees, willows, sycamores, eucalyptuses, silver maples, and American Oaks commonly drop limbs in windy conditions.
 These trees have weak bark that does not support the tree well, which leaves them exposed in windy conditions.
 Some of these trees, like silver maples and oaks, also grow to be very tall.
 This makes them take on more wind damage and lose limbs faster.
 If you choose to plant these trees in your yard, plant them 20 feet or more away from houses or vehicles to minimize the risk of a tree branches damaging them.

 While some trees do not handle wind well, there are others that can withstand some of the most powerful wind speeds.
-Four of the top wind-resistant trees are:
+If you live in an area with high winds, it would be smart to know what trees have the best wind resistance.
+Four of the top wind resistant trees are:

 - Live oaks